patrickfav/density-converter/README.md

 Full list of arguments:

+    -androidIncludeLdpiTvdpi            Android only: creates mipmap sub-folders instead of drawable.
-    -androidIncludeLdpiTvdpi            Android only: If set will include additional densities (ldpi and tvdpi).
+    -androidMipmapInsteadOfDrawable     Android only: If set will include additional densities (ldpi and tvdpi)
-    -androidMipmapInsteadOfDrawable     Android only: creates mipmap sub-folders instead of drawable.
     -antiAliasing                       Anti-aliases images creating a little more blurred result; useful for very small images
     -compressionQuality <0.0-1.0>       Only used with compression 'jpg' sets the quality [0-1.0] where 1.0 is the highest quality.
 Default is 0.9
+    -dryRun                             Will not create any images or folder.
+Useful as fast preview in log what images in what resolutions would be created.
     -dst <path>                         The directory in which the converted files will be written.
 Will use the source folder if this argument is omitted.
     -enablePngCrush                     Will post-process all pngs with pngcrush.
-The executable must be set in the system path as 'pngcrush' i.e executable from every path.
+The executable must be set in the system PATH as 'pngcrush' i.e executable from every path.
                                         Pngcrush is a tool to compress pngs.
 Requires v1.7.22+ -gui                                Starts graphical user interface
     -h,--help                           This help page